Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

 and similarly for the adjoint pressure gradient term $\grad{q}$.

-Figure~\ref{fig:optimisation-loop} is a flow diagram for the data over a single iteration of a given optimisation loop, to compute both $\mathcal{R}$ and $\pdv*{\mathcal{R}}{a_{\bm{k}i}}$.
-The computation begins with the coefficients $a_{\bm{k}i}$ that represent a given periodic and incompressible velocity field that obeys the periodicity and no-slip boundary conditions, relative to a given set of modes $\bm{\psi}_{\bm{k}i}$ and base flow $\bm{u}_b$.
-The residual coefficients $s_{\bm{k}i}$ are then obtained by computing all the terms in \eqref{eq:residual} excluding the pressure gradient $\grad{p}$, the result of which is then projected onto the basis as in \eqref{eq:residual-projection}.
-The global residual can be obtained directly from $s_{\bm{k}i}$.
+Figure~\ref{fig:optimisation-loop} is a flow diagram for the computations over a single iteration of a given optimisation loop, to compute both $\mathcal{R}$ and $\pdv*{\mathcal{R}}{a_{\bm{k}m}}$.
+The computation begins with the coefficients $a_{\bm{k}m}$ that represent a given periodic and incompressible velocity field that obeys the periodicity and no-slip boundary conditions, relative to a given set of modes $\bm{\psi}_{\bm{k}m}$ and laminar base flow $\bm{u}_{\text{BC}}$.
+The residual coefficients $s_{\bm{k}m}$ are then obtained by computing all the terms in \eqref{eq:residual} excluding the pressure gradient $\grad{p}$, the result of which is then projected onto the basis as in \eqref{eq:residual-projection}.
+The global residual can be obtained directly from $s_{\bm{k}m}$ by substituting \eqref{eq:residual-projection} into \eqref{eq:residual} and evaluating the resulting integral, leading to the following identity

+which is simply an application of Parseval's identity.
 To obtain the residual gradient, the velocity and residual coefficients are expanded back into physical space to facilitate the computation of all the terms on the right-hand side of \eqref{eq:residual-grad} excluding the adjoint pressure gradient $\grad{q}$.
-Finally the result is projected using \eqref{eq:projected-gradient} to obtain $\pdv*{\mathcal{R}}{a_{\bm{k}i}}$.
-With both $\mathcal{R}$ and its gradient, the chosen optimisation algorithm can be used to update the coefficients $a_{\bm{k}i}$ to reduce $\mathcal{R}$, with convergence being determined by the size of $\mathcal{R}$.
-The process summarised here allows the direct computation of the required residual and gradient without resorting to solving a PPE, avoiding the issues related to the boundary conditions.
+Finally the result is projected using \eqref{eq:projected-gradient} to obtain $\pdv*{\mathcal{R}}{a_{\bm{k}m}}$.
+With both $\mathcal{R}$ and its gradient, the chosen optimisation algorithm can be used to obtain an update the coefficients $a_{\bm{k}m}$, denoted as $\delta a_{\bm{k}m}$ in Figure~\ref{fig:optimisation-loop}.s Convergence being determined by the size of $\mathcal{R}$.
+The process summarised here allows the direct computation of the required residual and gradient without resorting to solving a pressure-Poisson equation, avoiding the issues related to the boundary conditions.
 The frequency gradient $\pdv*{\mathcal{R}}{\omega}$ does not require any extra special treatment as once the appropriate local residual $\bm{r}$ has been determined then \eqref{eq:frequency-gradient} can be computed directly.